mohit3wadhwa/Tech-Era/README.md

 # Tech-Era
-A start a new project with GitHub
+A start of a new project with GitHub